 1. Make a list — and check it twice.

-Yes, making a list and checking it twice like Mr. Claus are the keys to saving money throughout the holidays.
+Yes, making a list and checking it twice like Mr. Claus are the keys to holidays saving throughout all holidays; from Christmas to Easter.
 But, where exactly should you start?

 First, list everyone you want to buy a gift for and rank them by gift-giving priority.
 As you can imagine, your top priority should be the people most important to you, such as family members.
 At the bottom of the list would be people you would like to buy something for, but it’s not absolutely necessary.

 If you find this tedious or even Scrooge-like, just know that this is a must if you want to avoid financial stress.
 What’s more, you aren’t obligated to buy gifts for everyone you — especially when the present isn’t genuine.

 On your revised list, write down what you plan to buy each person.
 For example, if you write down every gift you want to purchase, you can see if you’re overspending and cut back where necessary.
 Then, in a few days, revisit the list to see whether you need to make any changes.
 While this may seem like an extra step, it can help you to avoid impulse buying.

 In a perfect world, you would begin stashing money away for holiday expenses at the beginning of the new year.
 Why?
 When October arrives, you should have enough money in a dedicated holiday savings account to cover most of your shopping.

 The reality?
 Roughly 40% of Americans use credit cards to buy holiday gifts.
 Moreover, according to a YouGov Parent Survey, 25% of parents remain in debt after the previous holiday season.